archfan/fast_chemail-rs/README.md

     contain a display name, like `first last <local@domain>` and will often extend 320 octets.

-    Now well, since the standard says: "to the maximum extent possible, implementation techniques that impose no limits on the length of these objects should be used", the bound to reverse-path or forward-path will not be taken.
+    Now well, since the standard says: "*to the maximum extent possible, implementation techniques that impose no limits on the length of these objects should be used*", the bound to reverse-path or forward-path will not be taken.

 - [Application Techniques for Checking and Transformation of Names](https://tools.ietf.org/html/rfc3696#section-3)